Direct mail marketing in real estate is one of the most useful marketing tools that you – as an investor – can use to find awesome deals.

 I think yellow letters are a great place to start but you should test them against other types of real estate direct mail marketing.
 So, here’s what I would test against:

 Alright, that’s enough for today.
-Go and create some mail campaigns!
+Go and create some real estate direct mail campaigns!

 Remember, even though real estate direct mail marketing may not be the most “modern” of deal-getting investor strategies, it’s a tried and true, proven method.
 By making the effort to send something personal (or that appears personal), you’ll reap the benefits of more property steals.
 Direct mail is effective – period.